[icon]

 Consider an app or exe

-For better support of file/program associations, desktop icons, and more, be sure to also consider the Mac app and the Windows and Linux executable formats of PyEdit.
+For better support of file/program associations, desktop icons, and more, be sure to also consider the macOS app and the Windows and Linux executable formats of PyEdit.
 While they don't support program changes and run only on a single platform each, they may also be closer to what you've come to know as a "program."
 See the README for more details.

 Handling zipfiles

-Most platforms today will unzip a zipfile if you simply click it; try a right-click and extract-all, extract-to-here, or your platform's equivalent (a double-click suffices on a Mac).
+Most platforms today will unzip a zipfile if you simply click it; try a right-click and extract-all, extract-to-here, or your platform's equivalent (a double-click suffices on a macOS).
 If your computer doesn't do unzips, check out the "zip-extract.py" script in the ziptools package—a free, portable, and Python-coded zipfile suite from PyEdit's creators that is run with simple command lines.
 Also on this topic: some web browsers may warn you about downloading zipfiles; zips can be a legitimate security threat, but those at PyEdit's site are not.

-Windows 10 blurry text
+Windows blurry text

 If you use Windows 10, your system may have blurry text fonts in Tk-based programs like PyEdit—and many others—unless you install a patch to revert to Windows 8's font-scaling scheme.
 Though not all computers are affected, it seems universal on higher-resolution devices.
 You can find the fix and read about the issue in numerous places on the web.
 In short, Windows seems to have broken text fonts for the sake of landscape orientation in its tablet computers.